Teiyem/hover-iot-core/README.md

 * PostgreSQL.

 ## Getting Started
-To run Hover on your local machine, you will need to have Java 17 and Maven installed.
+To run Hover on your local machine, you will need to have Java 17, Maven and Docker installed.
 Follow these steps to get started:
 * Clone the project to your local machine.
-* Open the project in your preferred Java IDE.
 * Build the project using Maven.
+* Run Docker-compose up -d
 * Run the application.

 ## Usage